 She was played by the late Mary Tamm and Lalla Ward on tv and in spin off material she has also been played by Juliet Landau, best known for her role as Drusilla in Buffy the Vampire Slayer.

-Romana has already carried several spin off series in the Big Finish audio range already which detail her rise and tenure as President.
+Romana has already carried several spin off series in the Big Finish audio range which detail her rise and tenure as President.
 We also do not know what happened to her after the time war either, so she is a huge loose end just waiting to be tied up.
-They could have easily brought her back in the Capaldi era and then spun her off into her own show.
+They could have easily brought her back in the Capaldi era, introduced her to modern viewers, and then spun her off into her own show.

 I actually think a Romana spin off series could have been amazing.
 To start with it would be a solution that would make everybody happy.
 Those who don’t want a female Doctor don’t have to see the character changed, whilst those who want a female Doctor would get their leading Time Lady character.

-Also a Romana spin off much like Doctor Who could run for decades if it was good as the character of Romana can change her face just like the Doctor can.
-In fact ironically at one point the Romana spin off might have ended up being more popular than Doctor Who itself!
-In say 10 years Doctor Who might be going through a dry spell whilst Romana could be going through a really good period.
+Also a Romana spin off much like Doctor Who could run for decades if it was good as the character of Romana can change her face just like the Doctor.

 Susan was the Doctors first companion and his grand daughter.
 She was played by Carole Ann Ford

-Susan was a somewhat awkward, shy, geeky young girl.
-She was the classic screaming female companion who often had to be rescued by the Doctor, Ian and Barbara.
-However she was still shown to be a strong and brave person at her core when it mattered, such as in the first Dalek story where she ventures out onto the surface of the planet to find the anti radiation drugs that can cure the others.
+Susan was a somewhat awkward, shy, geeky young girl who was still shown to be a strong and brave person at her core when it mattered, such as in the first Dalek story where she ventures out onto the surface of the planet to find the anti radiation drugs that can cure the others.